 Metsä Board has gone through a substantial transformation process from a loss-making paper producer into a profitable paperboard company.
 Year 2017 was Metsä Board’s first full year as a pure-play paperboard company.
 Metsä Board’s main products are folding boxboard and white kraftliners,which are used especially in consumer goods packaging, retail-ready and food service applications.
 The pure fresh fibres Metsä Board uses are a renewable resource, 100% traceable to its origin in sustainably managed northern forests.

 2. Strong market position

-In the Asia-Pacific region, we are focusing on premium segments and aiming for moderate growth, primarily in cooperation with brand owners.
+In the Asia-Pacific region, Metsä Board focuses on premium segments and aims for moderate growth, primarily in cooperation with brand owners.

 Metsä Board has self-sufficiency in pulp, which ensures both quality and availability in production.
-Both chemical and mechanical pulps are used in the production of our paperboards.
-In addition to the company’s own pulp production, Metsä Board owns 24.9 per cent of its sister company, Metsä Fibre.
-Metsä Board’s total pulp balance is roughly 400,000 tonnes a year long.
+Both chemical softwood and hardwood pulp as well as mechanical pulp (BCTMP) are used in the production of Metsä Board’s paperboards.
+In addition to the company’s own pulp production, Metsä Board owns 24.9 per cent of its associated company, Metsä Fibre.
+Metsä Board’s total pulp balance is roughly 600,000 tonnes a year long.
 Excess volumes are sold to the market.